CookSwap/ingredient-search-api/README.md

 ---

-## Affiliate links
+## Attribution and referral tracking

-You may embed your own affiliate or tracking parameters in `buy_url` — calling apps will not strip or modify them.
-If you'd like CookSwap to append its own affiliate tag, agree the parameter name during onboarding.
+You may embed your own tracking or referral parameters in `buy_url` — calling apps will not strip or modify them.
+Commercial arrangements between retailers and app developers are outside the scope of this spec; possible models include:

+- **Referral tracking** — tag the URL and measure attributed sales in your own analytics
+- **Affiliate commission** — pay a percentage of referred basket value
+- **Sponsored placement** — promote specific products in search results
+- **Retailer subscription** — a flat fee for premium placement across all adopting apps
+- **Analytics service** — aggregate recipe-to-basket data as a commercial product

+The spec is commercially neutral.
+How you monetise the traffic is your decision.

 ---